khoitnm/practice-spring-grpc/README.md

 1.  `common-grpc`: The common code related to gRPC which can be reused in other projects.
 At this moment, it just contains the common dependencies for other grpc server modules (such as `sample-grpc-server-01-simple` & `sample-grpc-server-02-error-and-header`).

-2. `sample-proto`: Declare the grpc servers in *.proto file.
+2. `sample-proto`: Declare the grpc servers and messages in *.proto file.
+This proto will be used for most of the sample client & server applications such as `pro-01-client-simple`, `pro-01-server-simple`, `pro-03-server-interceptor`, etc.

 3. `pro-01-client-simple`: The client application which will connect to grpc servers.

-4. `sample-grpc-server-01-simple`: Provides some simple gRPC endpoints
+4. `pro-01-server-simple`: Provides some simple gRPC endpoints

-5. `sample-grpc-server-02-error-and-header`: Provides a central error handler for gRPC endpoints by using AOP.
+5. `pro-02-server-simple-header-and-error`: Provides a central error handler for gRPC endpoints by using AOP.
 We also have an Component Test which will start the grpcServer, then the client stub will connect to that server in the test cases.

+etc.

 # II.
 Build projects
 Run the command line, it will complie the source code, build project, and then run tests.